-Kids of NBA legends are proving they’re more than a last name.
+Kids of NBA players are proving they're more than a last name.
 Bronny James is lighting it up at Sierra Canyon.
 D.J.
 Wagner is the top high school basketball player in the country and is set to play for Kentucky next year.
-Shaquille O'Neal's kids are dunking throughout college basketball.
+Shaquille O'Neal's kids are dunking all over the placel.

 We didn't hear much about his kids, but his son Dennis Rodman Jr., who goes by DJ, is carving his own path in Pullman, Washington on the Washington State Cougars basketball team.

 The small forward signed with Washington State University over Cal State Fullerton, UC Riverside, and Sacramento State.
 WSU head coach Kyle Smith was excited about the commitment:

 The Cougars haven't made the NCAA Tournament since 2008, but that could change in the coming years.

 He's Grown Into a More Vital Role at WSU

 Dennis Rodman's son DJ played 11.9 minutes per game as a freshman, and the son of the Hall of Fame basketball player more than doubled his playing time as a sophomore, averaging 6.1 points per game on 23.4 minutes of action.
 During his junior campaign, he averaged 19.4 minutes and 4.2 points per game.

 Now that he's a senior, D.J. has assumed a starting role and looks to have the best season of his college career..
 He's averaged 31.5 minutes and a career-high 10 points per game in the Cougars' first two matchups against Texas State and Boise State.
 However, he was out with an illness in the third contest of the year against Prairie View.